How to Value a Healthcare MBA: What You Need to Boost Returns

 How long does it take to complete an online healthcare MBA?

 Calculating the time investment required to earn a healthcare MBA online is essential when you're evaluating this degree's ROI.
 Most MBA programs with a healthcare administration or medical management concentration require students to complete 30 to 50 credit hours of work in 18 months to three years to graduate.
-Students can complete Weatherhead School’s 48-credit-hour part-time Online MBA with a Healthcare Management Track in 2½ years over the course of eight terms.
+Students can complete Weatherhead School’s 48-credit-hour part-time Online MBA in Healthcare Management in 2½ years over the course of eight terms.

 However, unlike full-time, on-campus graduate programs that ask MBA students to commit to an intensive class schedule, Case Western Reserve designed the online healthcare MBA for maximum flexibility.
 The synchronous element of the program includes just one weekly 60- to 90-minute session per class.
 Students can complete asynchronous work whenever (and wherever) it is most convenient.
 Two residencies round out the program, ensuring online learners take full advantage of the university's relationships with four nationally recognized, Cleveland-based healthcare institutions—Cleveland Clinic, University Hospitals, MetroHealth and the Louis Stokes Cleveland VA Medical Center—and connect more deeply with their peers.